kernelwernel/binary-translation-detector/README.md

 # Why?
 This is mainly meant as just a fun and experimental program that I've developed while working on VMAware, a VM detection library.
 VMAware originally added binary translators as a detectable VM brand, but I ditched that idea as it was out of the scope of the project.

 So instead of just removing them, I'm adding them in this separate repository as I figured it was interesting enough to have it published as a gimmicky and stupidly simple C side project.

 Does this have any practical implications?
 Absolutely fucking not.
-But hey, what's stopping people from making stuff out of pure curiosity right?
+But hey, what's stopping people from making stuff out of pure curiosity, right?

 # Which binary translators can it detect?